-The assumptions defined in the Security Target and some aspects of threats and organisational security policies are not covered by the TOE itself.
-These aspects lead to specific security objectives to be fulfilled by the operational environment.
+The Assumptions defined in the Security Target and some aspects of Threats and Organisational Security Policies are not covered by the TOE itself.
+These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
 The following topics are of relevance: Trained and trustworthy administrators, environmental support for protection of information, correct TOE setup, maintenance, prevention of physical attacks, recovery procedures, correct implementation of security protocols by the environment, only trusted programs to be executed with privileges, and cryptographic support from the underlying processing unit.
 Details can be found in the Security Target [6], chapters 4.2 and 6.